 You’ll find yourself at quite a few of these conferences during your time at medical school, and after you graduate, and they’re usually a great day out!

 Think of them as frequent holidays in random cities, with fancy food and big-name speakers.
 And lots of freebies.
 Lots of freebies.
 You’ll never need to buy a pen again!

 Finally, this is the great privilege of being in medicine.
 We, as a profession, are placed in a unique position in the eyes of the public.
 Patients trust us with their lives, their health and their secrets.
 They tell us things they wouldn’t tell anyone else; we get to see so many lives in a single day.

 And then, after it all, we’re allowed to try to help these people.
-It’s incredibly humbling to realise just how much the public believe in our ability and our integrity, and that faith is a huge part of the reward.
+It’s incredibly humbling to realise just how much the public believes in our ability and our integrity, and that faith is a huge part of the reward.

-Here we are, at the foot of the list, hopefully with better insight into a life in medicine.
+Here we are, at the foot of the list, hopefully with better insight into life in medicine.
 It’s not an easy career and the lifestyle can be difficult to keep up with, but there are certainly many positives that make it worth it.
 If these reasons to study medicine have piqued your interest, and you like a challenge, I’d urge you to go visit some medical schools and apply!

 Interested in becoming an expert in Biology or Medicine?

 If you’re intrigued by the science behind living beings and you want to find out more about medicine or biology, why not sign up for our award-winning Biology Summer School?
 There you’ll explore in-depth topics in biology essential to careers in medicine or biotechnology.